18F/grouplet-playbook/pages/education-and-advocacy.md

 arguments scholarly weight.

-When making our arguments, it’s important to emphasize “why” we follow a practice as well as “how”.
-The “why” may be obvious to the Instigators who already “get it”, but not necessarily to everyone.
+When making our arguments, it’s important to emphasize “why” we follow a practice as well as “how.”
+The “why” may be obvious to the Instigators who already “get it” but not necessarily to everyone.

 ## <a name="play-the-long-game"></a>Play the long game